 Here are four ways you can find the right cannabis license holders to strengthen your supply chain and gain confidence that you’re operating efficiently, legally, ethically, and profitably:

-Events are an important part of the cannabis industry, and many cannabis industry professionals representing a wide variety of license holders attend events across the U.S. and around the world to build relationships, learn about new businesses, and scout for supply chain partners.
+Participating in both in-person and virtual events is an important part of setting your business up for success in the cannabis industry.
+Many cannabis industry professionals representing a wide variety of license holders attend events across the United States and around the world to network, build relationships, learn about new businesses, and scout for supply chain partners.

 With that said, you should attend industry trade shows and conferences to learn about opportunities, gain new ideas, and build relationships that can improve your supply chain now and in the future.